Getkey/rush/readme.md

 echo [true] # 1
 ```

-You will see that this is especially usefull for conditons.
+You will see that this is especially useful for conditions.

 #### Both